lily-sf888/zumba-app/README.md

 ##Let's Zumba with React Router and Firebase

-Let's Zumba is build with React components and Firebase database.
-User's can rate zumba videos and save their favorites.
+Let's Zumba is build with React components and a Firebase database.
+Users can rate Zumba videos and save their favorites.

 <img src="zumba-demo4.png" alt="zumba demo" />   <img src="zumba-demo3.png" alt="zumba demo"/>